gtback/dotfiles/README.md

 1. Set up Python. `virtualenv` and `virtualenvwrapper` are installed in the Homebrew Python3 (this is the `system` Python to `pyenv`).
-When a new minor version of Python is released, we'll have to re-install
+When a new minor version of Python is released, we'll have to re-install.

    ```shell
    brew install python